RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 -----------------------------------------------------------------------------------------------

-# Things to avoid and helpful tips
+# Things to avoid

-Retrieve, don't keep rereading text

 Don't create concept maps until you have a solid understanding.

+Highlighting has been shown to not be very effective.
 Synthesize instead of highlighting.

 Don't practice what you already know!
 Overlearning is a waste of time and can lead to einsetllung (set in the same mindset due to overlearning)